skot-framework/skot/docs/createproject.md

 1. Move to the folder of your project
 2. Enter the command `gradle wrapper`
 3. Change gradle version to 7.0.2 in gradle.properties
-4. Enter the command `gradle start`
+4. Enter the command `./gradlew start`
-5. Enter the command `gradle skGenerate`
+5. Enter the command `./gradlew skGenerate`
 6. Launch Android Studio

 You can start coding!